-During the wind down/entity sale process also, the Bank continues to adhere to strong corporate governance practices.
-A detailed governance mechanism during the wind down process is detailed in the wind down plan approved by the Board in January 2020 and submitted to PRA/FCA.
-That governance structure continues to be in place under the current entity sale scenario.
+During the wind down (earlier during entity sale) process also, the Bank continues to adhere to strong corporate governance practices.
+A detailed governance mechanism during the wind down process is detailed in the wind down plan approved by the Board and reviewed by PRA/FCA.
+The governance structure continues to be in place under the current wind down scenario.

-As per this governance mechanism, the ABUK Board will have oversight over the entire implementation of sale process, with involvement of the strategy team of the parent bank as the seller.
+As per this governance mechanism, the Board of the Bank will have oversight over the entire execution of wind down process, with involvement of the strategy team of the Parent bank.